 The book is divided into three parts: Past, Present, Future.
 Bell Labs in New Jersey, the scientific spearhead, is in Past.
 France and Canada are in Present.
 His visit to Alcatel/Lucent Shanghai Bell (ASB) in Pudong, Shanghai, China is the sole occupant of part three: Future.
 ASB is both a considerable research facility, lately generating patents at a clip comparable to New Jersey, and a manufacturing facility turning out the routers that switch the zillions of information packets per second from one fiber-optic cable to another.
 Even a quick little Google search involves hundreds of packets, each jumping from router to router a few dozen times along different routes.
 The internet needs a lot of routers right now.
 By the time your thirteen-year old daughter standing at the bus stop ... ..., the internet will need a whole lot more routers.

 The thirteen-year old ... (yeah, yeah, I know) is clearly a perversion.
 But consider the Five-Year Plan aiming at giving every Chinese citizen access to 100 megabytes/sec wireless internet?
 Consider this in the context of the huge problem of rural China continuing to empty itself into its chaotic cities.
-That will account for a large proportion of demand for routers.
-Another reason for manufacturing routers in China.
+Access to 100 megabytes/sec wireless internet for every citizen in the rural areas may stem the migration to cities.
+Whether this will work out or not, demand for routers can be expected to increase.
+Another reason for manufacturing them in China.

 Speaking of perversions: North America has plenty of unused glass fiber (say "dark fiber" and you sound more knowledgeable).
 But between Chicago and New York your packet needed a few dozen switches at routers.
 The options market is in Chicago and the stock market is in New York.
 For trading options based of stock prices, the round trip time is the quantity of interest.
 For an additional twenty dollars a month or so your cable company provides access to the internet, which gives you the required information in the blink of an eye.
 The architecture of the internet is a marvel of ingenuity in making a lot happen in this blink of an eye.
 It cuts up your message message into lots of packets each of which is sent through the internet independently.
 The internet is democratic: no packet has priority; their time in transit varies randomly.
 Bad luck for traders in a hurry.